Learn how to make DIY chair or bar stool cushion covers for your home. And your backside! 😃

 Gather the rest of your materials.
 Here’s what you’ll need.
 (Affiliate links are underlined below)

 Cutting Board or safe surface

 Pencil with Eraser

-Fabric Scissors or Rotary Cutter
+or Rotary Cutter for Fabric

-Straight Edge (to help draw the pattern out)
+Straight Edge to draw the pattern

 Paper or Cardboard for Pattern